VoguettaStudio/Image-compressor/README.md

 #### Description

-Receives a video file and returns it converted and compressed to the mp4 format.
+Receives a video file and returns it converted and/or compressed to the mp4 format.

 #### Request